-making positive movements in our society targets about our performance in 2023 Donate 2 million EUR to projects that shorten the distance between people and opportunities by 2024 (2) 0 We celebrated five years of our foundation, citizenMovement.
-We achieved our target and exceeded it, donating 2.9 million since 2018, impacting over 52,000 people.
-In FY23, over 1 million EUR was donated to World Bicycle Relief and 211,019 EUR to disaster response.
-Increase the % of employees engaged in local and skills-based volunteering opportunities 0 In FY23, we laid the foundation of our volunteer program, which forms part of our overall three-pillar giving strategy.
-We established a volunteer policy, KPIs, engagement materials, city-specific resources, and upgraded our HR platform to track volunteer hours.
+targets about our performance in 2024 Donate 3.5 million EUR to projects that shorten the distance between people and opportunities by 2024 0 We achieved our target and exceeded it, donating 4.3 million since 2018, impacting over 85,245 people.
+Increase the % of employees engaged in local and skills-based volunteering opportunities 0 In FY24, we continued to lay the foundation of our volunteer program.